Skip to main content

 juno dev buildCompiles your custom Satellite's code.
 Changes are automatically redeployed.

-juno upgrade -s ./target/deploy/satellite.wasm.gzUpgrades your Satellite in production.
+juno upgrade -t s -s ./target/deploy/satellite.wasm.gzUpgrades your Satellite in production.

 Implementation